Arthur Smith

 Wartime Service

-According to the National Roll of the Great War after volunteering in January 19161916 he was shortly(*1) afterwards despatched to the Western Front.
+According to the National Roll of the Great War after "Volunteering in January 1916 he was shortly afterwards despatched to the Western Front.
 Whilst overseas he took part in several important engagements and was wounded.
-Re-joining his unit on recovery he was killed in action on July 5th 1918
+Rejoining his unit on recovery he was killed in action on 5th July 1918".
+N.B.
+Arthur would have undertaken military training for at least six months before being sent to the Front.
+Also he was not killed in action, but was wounded and died of his wounds, aged 20.
+He is buried in Bertrancourt Military Cemetery, France.

 The Herts Advertiser dated 27/7/1918, reported: “Pte A Smith - News has reached Radwell, near Baldock that Pte A Smith, Manchester Regt., son of Mr and Mrs G Smith, Radwell, died in hospital in France on July 5th, from severe shell wounds in the head sustained in the front line trench.
 Before enlisting two years ago, Pte Smith was employed by Messrs Tingey of Hatfield.
-His chaplain, forwarding sympathies of the officers and me of the Battalion states that Pte Smith “was very much liked by all who knew him.
+His chaplain, forwarding sympathies of the officers and men of the Battalion states that Pte Smith “was very much liked by all who knew him.
 We are burying him in our little cemetery behind the lines.
 Mr and Mrs Smith have four more sons in the Army."

-Awarded the Victory Medal and British War Medal
+Awarded the Victory Medal and British War Medal.

 Additional Information